 Orientation sessions start from 9 June to 11 June 2021, and classes run from 14 June to 5 August 2021.
 This year the Summer Program will be offered online.

 Applications close 9 May.
 Late applications are accepted between 10 May – 23 May, however a late application fee of 10% applies.
 No applications will be accepted after 23 May.

 The course is accredited at the Centre for Buddhist Studies as follows:

-All applications for the Moodle-based courses Introduction to Classical Tibetan and Classical Tibetan II are subject to approval by the Centre for Buddhist Studies.
+All applications for the Classical Tibetan courses are subject to approval by the Centre for Buddhist Studies.

 Students applying to the Intermediate and Advanced programs must present documentation of prior Classical Tibetan studies at a university or from a similarly recognized program.